akshaydhayal/MintMyDeal/README.md

 Live Project Link: [https://mint-my-deal.vercel.app/](https://mint-my-deal.vercel.app/)

-**Monke Deals** is a decentralized deal discovery and loyalty platform built on Solana where merchants create NFT-based coupons that users can mint, own, transfer, trade on our marketplace, or redeem at merchants.
+**MintMyDeals** is a decentralized deal discovery and loyalty platform built on Solana where merchants create NFT-based coupons that users can mint, own, transfer, trade on our marketplace, or redeem at merchants.

 ## 📖 Table of Contents